Leaman History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 provided some of the earliest records of the family, typically with ancient spellings: Leman Bru in Norfolk; Alan filius Leman in Cambridgeshire; Eldred Leman in Somerset; and Thomas Letman in Oxfordshire.

-Important Dates for the Leaman family
+Early History of the Leaman family

 This web page shows only a small excerpt of our Leaman research.
 Another 83 words (6 lines of text) covering the years 1185, 1616, 1616, 1667, 1645, 1660, 1637, 1701, 1690, 1695 and are included under the topic Early Leaman History in all our PDF Extended History products and printed products wherever possible.